bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

     - What kind of naming convention are we going to use for Release across 3 teams? - Jyoti to put some options
 7. What does it mean that Relationship team is responsible for UI?
         - Loren to check with Carol and reflect to the team what does it mean for the other team.
-8. Staff dashboard to manage their work - All the three teams are involved but its not decided who will do it
-    - It has to be discussed within PO's.
-9. Follow-up on topics & action items below (last PO-Sync)
+8. Follow-up on topics & action items below (last PO-Sync)

 ----
 Jan, 16, 2020